wyatt-herkamp/tuxjsql/README.md

 TuxJSQL is an simple to use SQL library that handles: Query Building, query executing, and database results.
 It also handles

 ### Using TuxJSQL
-For instructions on using TuxJSQL please to go [tuxjsql.dev](https://tuxjsql.dev/)
+For instructions on using TuxJSQL please to go COMING SOON

 ### Support
-To get support for TuxJSQL please join [Tux's Kingdom](https://discordapp.com/invite/SfqvqRC) on Discord.
+To get support for TuxJSQL please join [The People](https://discord.com/invite/qtCKz4X) on Discord.

 ### Notable Projects
 - [TuxORM](https://github.com/wherkamp/TuxORM) is an orm built ontop of TuxJSQL

 ### Using TuxJSQL
-For instructions on using TuxJSQL please to go [tuxjsql.dev](https://tuxjsql.dev/)
+For instructions on using TuxJSQL please to go